samblam/StoryMode/memory-bank/progress.md

 ## Current Tasks

+1.  **[RESOLVED] "Upload New Sound" Page Error**: ✅ **FIXED** - The page `src/pages/sounds/upload.astro` internal server error has been resolved.
+The issue was caused by calling `.map()` directly on a `ProfileResponse` object instead of `profileResponse.data`.
+The component has been fixed with proper error handling and comprehensive logging added.
+(See `memory-bank/activeContext.md` for detailed fix documentation).

-1.  **Investigate Login Failure on Vercel Deployment**: The immediate priority is to resolve the login issue where `/api/auth/login` returns a 404 and HTML.
+2.  **Investigate Login Failure on Vercel Deployment**: The immediate priority is to resolve the login issue where `/api/auth/login` returns a 404 and HTML.
 This is blocking user access.
 (See `memory-bank/activeContext.md` for details and current hypothesis).

-2.  **Address Technical Debt and Improvements:** Refer to `memory-bank/technicalDebtAndImprovements.md` for detailed areas of improvement, refactoring, and technical debt identified during the codebase review.
+3.  **Address Technical Debt and Improvements:** Refer to `memory-bank/technicalDebtAndImprovements.md` for detailed areas of improvement, refactoring, and technical debt identified during the codebase review.
 This includes:
     *   Fixing `survey_matches` table data inconsistency (populating `sound_id` and `correct_match`).
     *   Reviewing redundancy in `soundMappingResponses` in `survey_responses`.
     *   Standardizing error handling and logging.